Background pattern

 • The recommended initial dose is 150 mg per day, divided into several doses after meals, or as a single dose before bedtime.

-• The dose can be increased gradually up to a maximum of 400 mg per day.
+• The dose can be gradually increased up to a maximum of 400 mg per day.
 The dose is administered divided into several doses, or as a single dose before bedtime.

-• If you are hospitalized, the dose can be increased gradually up to a maximum of 600 mg per day.
+• If you are hospitalized, the dose can be gradually increased up to a maximum of 600 mg per day.
 The dose is administered divided into several doses.

-• If you must take your daily dose divided into several doses, the majority of the divided dose should be taken before going to bed.
+• If you need to take your daily dose divided into several doses, the largest part of the divided dose should be taken before bedtime.

 • Generally, the dose increase is 50 mg per day, every three or four days.

-• Your doctor will increase the dose until finding the best effect for you.
+• Your doctor will increase the dose until the best effect for you is found.

-• Next, the treatment will be maintained until you have been well for a period of four to six months.
+• Next, the treatment will be maintained until you have been feeling well for a period of four to six months.

-• To reduce possible adverse effects, it is recommended to take trazodone after a meal.
+• To reduce the possible side effects, it is recommended that you take trazodone after a meal.

 Use in children and adolescents